Brian Baldridge

 In 2018, state Representative Terry Johnson was term limited and unable to run for another term.
 Baldridge won a crowded Republican primary for the seat, and went on to win the general election against Democrat Adrienne Buckler with over 61% of the vote.

-Baldridge resigned his seat in the House on January 31, 2023 after being appointed Director of the Ohio Department of Agriculture by Governor Mike DeWine.
+Baldridge resigned his seat in the House on January 31, 2023, after being appointed the 40th Director of the Ohio Department of Agriculture by Governor Mike DeWine.